nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 conceptually, is to perform an invalidating action in between two uses of the reference (rather than, say, to use the reference after an invalidating action).
-This actually reflects the definition of undefiend behavior more accurately (that is, performing an illegal write is what causes undefined behavior, but the write is illegal because of the latter use).
+This actually reflects the definition of undefined behavior more accurately (that is, performing an illegal write is what causes undefined behavior, but the write is illegal because of the latter use).